 Vintage Inspired Party and Cocktail Dresses

-The terms 1940s cocktail dresses, 1940s bombshell dresses, and 1940s pinup dresses have been used to describe any dress “vintage inspired.”
+The terms 1940s cocktail dresses, 1940s bombshell dresses, and 1940s pinup dresses have been used to describe any dress sexy dress that is “vintage inspired.”
 I love these clothes that have become so popular with designers in the USA, UK and AU that they have opened up online and offline stores to cater to the demand.
 Seeing these fashions everywhere is what inspired me to write the 1940’s Style Guide ebook.
-However as I was researching 1940′s clothing it became very evident that these “new” 1940′s vintage fashions were not 1940’s at all.
+However as I was researching 1940′s clothing it became very evident that these “new” 1940′s pin up fashions were not 1940’s at all.

 The major exception is not the clothing but the hairstyles.
 Betty Page, famous pinup model in the 1950’s, kept her hair in a 1940’s style with victory rolls or bouffant.
 This hair style combined with mostly late 1950’s clothing and is what is taking the retro world by storm.

-I must give credit to a few designers in the UK who have added 1940’s clothing to their catalog such as www.tarastarlet.com and Vivianofholloway.
-While 1940’s clothing hasn’t entered the market place in the USA much of what you do see is a mix of some 1940’s elements on 1950’s style dresses.
+Authentic 1940’s style clothing hasn’t entered the market place in the USA as much as it has in the UK.
+What is available now is mix of some 1940’s elements on 1950’s style dresses.
 I thought it would be fun to take a few examples of these cocktail / pin up / bombshell dresses and show you where 1940’s style has influenced these vintage designs.

 Patriotic Pin Up Dresses

-This patriotic dress is suggestive of the 1940′s war time effort, when women showed their support by wearing Navy motifs.
+A patriotic dress is suggestive of the 1940′s war time effort, when women showed their support by wearing Navy motifs.
 V for victory and anchors were pined and embroidered on dresses, pants and sweaters.
-This dress shows 100% war time support with the cute 4 button white detail and navy stripes.
-The skirt’s long length is correct for the 40′s as well as the thin belt around the high waist.
+This dress shows 100% war time support with the cute 4 button bodice, white collar, and navy stripes.
+The skirt’s long length is correct for the 40′s as well.
+It is not a tight pin up dress, but pin up style none the less.
 This is a great choice for your next WWII or USO 1940′s party dress.

 Sexy Pin Up Dresses

 When I think of pin up dresses this is what I imagine.
-Sexy red, pencil tight dresses with charming cap sleeves, sweetheart neckline and contrasting thin belt.
+Sexy red, pencil tight dresses with charming cap sleeves, sweetheart neckline and knee length skirt.
 You can’t help but look like a bombshell girl in this dress.
-It comes in black and white too which looks equally amazing.
-The long length, thin belt, and sweetheart neckline are what gives this dress plenty of 40′s style.
+It is made by Stop Staring, a brand that is all about recreating 1940s and 1950s pin up inspired dresses.
+The long length, side ruche gatherings, and sweetheart neckline are what gives this dress plenty of 40′s style.
 Wear this with a sexy 1940′s pin up hairdo and you’ll look amazing wherever you go.

 Adorable 1940′s Dresses

 My favorite pin up pictures from the 1940′s are not the ultra tight, overly sexy, photographs and paintings.
 Instead they are the innocent ones where girls are wearing everyday 40′s dresses while they get caught in some precarious “revealing” position.
 The clothes look so cute and so authentic to the 1940′s.
-This pleated dress is very 40′s with the 3/4 length sleeves, high waist, long A- line skirt, and pleated ruffle.
+This pleated dress is very 1940′s with the puffed cap length sleeves, high waist, self belt tie, A- line skirt, and ruffle trim.
 It’s the type of dress you could wear to a pin up shoot and then off to your best friends party.
+This dress is a best seller at Modcloth with multiple color and size options.
+I have one and I love it!

-Here are many more amazing 1940′s and beyond pin up / bombshell / cocktail dresses from around the web.
-Shop till your hearts content!
+Here are many more amazing 1940′s pin up / bombshell / cocktail dresses for sale online: